rob-luke/AuditoryStimuli-Experiments.jl/README.md

 Each experiment will output results as a csv file in the directory it is run.
 And may also output a log file or summary result.

+Experiments use a basic terminal graphical interface to guide the participant.

 ## Experiments

 #### Three Alternative Forced Choice Theshold Task (Threshold-3AFC)